spicelang/spice/docs/docs/language/main-function.md

 title: Main Function
 ---

 The `main` function is the entry point of every Spice program.
-When the compiled executable gets executed, the `main` function is the function, which is called by the system.
+When the system runs your compiled executable, the `main` function is the first function, which is called by the system.
 Therefore it is mandatory and must have the signature `main(): int`.
 It does not accept any parameters and has a return value of type `int`, which represents the return code / exit status code of the executable.

 The `main` function can be declared like this:
 ```spice